Darkelf2024/Darkelf-Browser/DarkelfInstallationGuide.md

    	4. Since Latest Update with Pip3 24.xx and adblock parser is running slower - Just wait

-    Python Program will autodetect what packages are needed at boot if you miss a package during installation if it can't find the package to boot up etc.
+    Python Program will autodetect what packages are needed at boot if you miss a package during installation if it can't find the package to boot up etc. Just install the package with - Remember - You will receive an error if a package is not installed